-After you cross the fiercely guarded boarder and escape the bustling cities, Mexico offers a motorcycling experience like no other, Simon Thomas discovers more
+After you cross the fiercely guarded border and escape the bustling cities, Mexico offers a motorcycling experience like no other, Simon Thomas discovers more

 Through the border town of Laredo, we’d caught a few glances from the bandanna-wearing locals, who’d momentarily dropped their gangster stare and smiled with upward nods of approval.
 We’d finally squeezed the brakes just two feet from one of the most fiercely guarded borders in the world.